andrewdaoust/cka-prep/docs/fundamentals/chapter05.md

 ### Namespaces

-_Namespace_ is a term used both for the feature of the Linux kernel and Kubernetes the allos for segregation of resources.
-In the case of the Linus kernel, it is segregating system resources, while in Kuberentes it is the segregation of API objects.
+_Namespace_ is a term used both for the feature of the Linux kernel and Kubernetes the allows for segregation of resources.
+In the case of the Linus kernel, it is segregating system resources, while in Kubernetes it is the segregation of API objects.

-Every call to the API includes a namesapce, and it uses the `default` namespace if one is not specified: `https://<Cluster IP>:6443/api/v1/namespaces/default/pods`
+Every call to the API includes a namespace, and it uses the `default` namespace if one is not specified: `https://<Cluster IP>:6443/api/v1/namespaces/default/pods`

-Four namesapces are created along with the cluster.
+Four namespace are created along with the cluster.

 1. __`default`__ - Where resources are assumed unless otherwise specified.
 2. __`kube-node-lease`__ - Namespace for worker node lease information to be stored.